Litecoin (LTC): Bitcoin’s little brother

 Charles reduced the block time from 10 minutes to 2.5 minutes, increased the number of coins, and Litecoin uses the Scrypt protocol where Bitcoin uses SHA-256.
 The idea behind it is clear: much faster transactions and better scalability than Bitcoin.
 Especially after the implementation of the SegWit protocol in April 2017, which improved the scalability even more.

-Litecoin never became a competitor to Bitcoin.
+Litecoin was never meant to be a competitor to Bitcoin.
 Rather, it is an alternative to be used for smaller payments.
 The transactions are cheaper and faster than with Bitcoin, which is used more for the larger payments.
-It never became a competition between the two, but this was never Charlie Lee’s intention.
+It does not have to be a competition between the two, and this was never Charlie Lee’s intention.

 Litecoin has shown that it is a strong cryptocurrency for an Altcoin.
 This is partly due to the role of the founder.
 Charlie Lee has worked at Coinbase, but came back to work to further realize the adoption of Litecoin (LTC).
 The development of Litecoin consists mainly of carefully adding the developments of Bitcoin.
 Charlie Lee’s tweets and the active community ensure that this coin is constantly in the spotlight, despite the fact that there are no “smart-contract” possibilities behind the coin, as is the case with the blockchain 2.0 and 3.0 projects.